infinispan/infinispan-remote-tutorial/README.md

 - Execute `mvn verify -Dit.test=RemoteIT` to verify expiration works (`mvn verify` to run all integration tests)

+### step-3/remote-concurrency

+- Demonstrates how to keep a counter consistent with concurrent modifications using the remote concurrent APIs
+- Execute `mvn verify -Dit.test=RemoteConcurrencyIT` to verify that the concurrent APIs work as expected (`mvn verify` to run all integration tests)

 ## Application Directory Layout

     src/                -->